kiswa/TaskBoard/README.md

 Developing on TaskBoard is pretty simple too.

- 1. Clone the repository
+ 1. Clone the repository and navigate to it `git clone https://github.com/kiswa/TaskBoard && cd TaskBoard/`
- 2. Run `npm i` to install dependencies (Linting the SCSS requires Ruby and running `gem install scss-lint`)
- 3. Run `git checkout dev` to work on the `dev` branch
+ 2. Run `git checkout dev` to work on the `dev` branch
+ 3. If you don't have it already, install the Angular CLI globally with `npm i -g @angular/cli`
+ 4. Run `npm i` to install dependencies (this also installs the API dependencies)

 #### Unit Tests

 Both the API and App are unit tested.
-To run all tests, use the command `gulp test`.
-For only one set, run `gulp test-api` or `gulp test-app`.
+To run all tests, use the command `npm run test-all`.
+For only one set, run `npm run test-api` or `npm run test-app`.

+To have the app tests run & update as you work, use the command `npm run test-watch`.

-If you want to run a single API test, add the following comment block before the test function and use the command `gulp test-api-single`.
+If you want to run a single API test, add the following comment block before the test function and use the command `npm run test-api-single`.

 ``` php
 /**